StathopoulosLab/find_spots/post_processing_tools/README.md

 BATCH PROCESS:
 Code that allows overlay of measured spots (from csv) on top of produced TIFF images both from the find_spots tool pipeline.
+Use the following output to create the overlay:
+1. _distances.csv
+2. _spots_rgb.tiff